emqx/emqx-docs/en_US/gateway/coap.md

 ### Topic Unsubscribe

 This interface is used by the CoAP client to unsubscribe from a topic.

-Additional identity information needs to be carried if the `Connection Mode` is enabled.
+In the current implementation, the Unsubscribe operation is only available in `Connection Mode`.

 **Request Parameters:**